-(Forecast opex - Actual opex) ${Y4}$ - (Forecast opex - Actual opex) ${Y3}$ + Temp saving ${Y3}$
+(Forecast opex - Actual opex)Y4 - (Forecast opex - Actual opex)Y3 + Temp savingY3

-114. Forecast opex and actual opex will be known for Years 3 and 4.
+107. Forecast opex and actual opex will be known for Years 3 and 4.
 Therefore to determine the 'differences in penultimate year' an estimate of temporary savings in Year 3 will be required.
 Chapter 4 explains the potential methodologies which we propose to use to determine this estimate.

-60 'Differences in penultimate year' can also be considered as the total (ie, both permanent and temporary) savings made in the penultimate year.
+&lt;sup>65 'Differences in penultimate year' can also be considered as the total (ie, both permanent and temporary) savings made in the penultimate year.